 - The Windows version can be downloaded from Compute at the U.

 - Students registered with SSD may request the Mac version at no charge by emailing Sites.Knox@umich.edu.
-All other current community members may bring or purchase a 8GB or better thumb drive at the Computer Showcase in the Michigan Union, and request that Read & Write be copied onto it at no additional charge.
+All other current community members may bring or purchase a 8GB or better thumb drive at the Computer Showcase on the first floor of the Undergraduate Library, and request that Read & Write be copied onto it at no additional charge.

 - To use the iPad version, download it from iTunes.
 Then contact Jane Vincent at email@example.com to make an appointment to authorize the app for ongoing use.

-Kurzweil 3000 has functionality similar to Read & Write Gold, along with support for multiple languages.
+- Kurzweil 3000 has functionality similar to Read & Write Gold, but uses a proprietary interface instead of working directly with applications.
 Kurzweil version 11 will continue to be available on all Windows Sites computers until it is no longer compatible with the operating system that Sites is using.

-Dragon NaturallySpeaking for Windows allows users to dictate text, as well as perform mouse functions via spoken commands.
+- Dragon NaturallySpeaking for Windows allows users to dictate text, as well as perform mouse functions via spoken commands.
 Users will need to bring their own USB microphone headsets when using NaturallySpeaking; the Logitech ClearChat works well, is inexpensive, and is available from Amazon.com and most office supply stores.
-NaturallySpeaking is available on Windows computers in room 2064A at the Knox Center.
+NaturallySpeaking is available on the Windows computer ATCS5 (in the leftmost workstation) in room 2064A at the Knox Center.

 Both Windows and Macintosh operating systems have utilities that make keyboard, mouse, and monitor use easier.